 Our lending partners can now lend up to 85% of the land price and up to 85% of the build cost.
 Funds to build the house are lent in stages on an interest-only basis to help maximise your cashflow.
 This means that you pay the minimum amount of interest each month.

-As you’d expect, the maximum mortgage is calculated on your ability to meet the monthly mortgage payments.
-This means that the lender will perform a calculation using your income and any monthly credit commitments, including an existing mortgage if you own a house already.
+As you’d expect, the maximum lending is calculated on your ability to meet the monthly mortgage payments.
+This means that the lender will perform a calculation using your income and any monthly credit commitments, including an existing mortgage if you have one.

 For further details, please call us now on 0117 223 2050 and speak to an expert.